nunnyr/nunnyr.github.io/README.md

 <h2>Build Status</h2>
 This project is still being built in 2019.
-New features are to expected.
+New features are to be expected.

 <h2>Tech/Frameworks used</h2>